 - Sift the flour into a large mixing bowl, make a well in the center and gradually whisk in the milk until the mixture is fully incorporated and smooth.

-- Lightly oil a pan and heat it over a medium heat until hot.
+- Heat a non stick pan over medium heat until hot.
 With one hand lift the pan from the flame and with the other hand pour in a ladle of batter.
 At the same time give the pan a rolling motion, rapidly distributing the batter evenly across the pan.
 Return the pan to the heat and leave to cook for 60-90 seconds.

-- The crepes can be served immediately with your choice of toppings.
+- Served immediately with your choice of toppings.

 - The pan should sizzle at contact with the batter, if it doesn’t turn up the heat slightly.